Geometric Conditions for Lossless Convexification in Linear Optimal Control with Discrete-Valued Inputs: Real-Time

 \subsection{Validation of Lossless Convexification}

-We first demonstrate that the resulting optimal control from \Cref{prob:CP_Mayer} is discrete-valued, thereby verifying that the relaxation is lossless.
-A dense discretization grid is employed to closely approximate the continuous-time solution.
+We first demonstrate that the the resulting optimal control from the approximation used to solve \Cref{prob:CP_Mayer} is discrete-valued.
+A discretization grid of $N=1000$ is employed to closely approximate the continuous-time solution.
 For real-time applications, coarser grids may be adopted to reduce computational effort, as discussed in \cref{subsec:preserving_disc}.